axibase/axibase-collector-docs/collections.md

 **Field** | **Description**
 :--- | :---
-`Path to the Script` | Relative path to a script file returning Item List elements.<br>Scripts should be located in `$AXIBASE_COLLECTOR_HOME/conf/scripts` directory.
+`Path to the Script` | Relative path to a script file returning Item List elements.<br>Scripts must be located in `$AXIBASE_COLLECTOR_HOME/conf/scripts` directory.
 `Command` | A list of commands returning Item List elements.
 During execution a temporary file is created in the directory `$AXIBASE_COLLECTOR_HOME/conf/scripts`, also this directory is used as working directory.<br>Specify a command interpreter by providing a shebang on the first line, for example `#!/usr/bin/env bash`.<br>You must provide the setting `script.text.execute.allow=true` in `server.properties` file in order to use this feature.

-The **Command** field should start with the script file name (absolute path not supported) and optional script arguments.
+The **Command** field must start with the script file name (absolute path not supported) and optional script arguments.

-The script should print items separated by line breaks to `stdout`.
+The script must print items separated by line breaks to `stdout`.

 ![SCRIPT Type](./images/collection_script_type.png)

 * **Example**

 The directory `/tmp/report/csv` contains CSV files.
-The Item List should contain a collection of file name prefixes before the underscore symbol.
+The Item List must contain a collection of file name prefixes before the underscore symbol.

 ```txt
 ent-1_file-1.csv